JLGGG/DataStructure/README.md

-# Data Structure Using C.
+# Data Structure Using C
 These are programs made by data structure class in the first semester of the second year of university.